-The first International Zero Waste Day was celebrated on September 8, 2018, and since then, it has been observed annually on the same date.
+The first International Zero Waste Day was celebrated on September 8, 2018, and since then, it has been observed annually on the same date, until 2023, when it switched to March 30th.
 The day is marked by various events and activities organized by environmental groups, schools, and communities around the world.
 These events include beach cleanups, waste reduction workshops, and zero waste fairs.
 The ultimate goal of International Zero Waste Day is to inspire people to adopt a zero waste lifestyle and to encourage businesses and governments to implement sustainable waste management practices.

 The Importance of Recognising International Zero Waste Day